Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Patriots & PatriotismWar, US Civil.
 A significant historical month for this entry is January 1862.

 Location.
 33° 38.169′ N, 96° 36.571′ W. Marker is in Sherman, Texas, in Grayson County.
-Marker is on Houston Street (State Highway 56) west of Travis Street, on the left when traveling west.
+It is on Houston Street (State Highway 56) west of Travis Street, on the left when traveling west.
 Marker is on the northeast grounds of the county courthouse.
 Touch for map.
 Marker is at or near this postal address: 101 West Houston Street, Sherman TX 75090, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Eleventh Texas Cavalry (here, next to this marker); Grayson County (here, next to this marker); The First Confederate Monument Erected in Texas (here, next to this marker); Home County of Conservationist Allison Mayfield (a few steps from this marker); Peter W. Grayson (a few steps from this marker); President Roosevelt's Visit to Grayson County (within shouting distance of this marker); Gold Star Mothers (within shouting distance of this marker); Japanese Model 92 (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Eleventh Texas Cavalry (here, next to this marker); Grayson County (here, next to this marker); The First Confederate Monument Erected in Texas (here, next to this marker); Home County of Conservationist Allison Mayfield (a few steps from this marker); Peter W. Grayson (a few steps from this marker); President Roosevelt's Visit to Grayson County (within shouting distance of this marker); Gold Star Mothers (within shouting distance of this marker); Japanese Model 92 (within shouting distance of this marker).
 Touch for a list and map of all markers in Sherman.

 Also see . . .

 1. Ninth Texas Cavalry.
-(Submitted on April 26, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.)
+Texas State Historical Association website entry (Submitted on April 26, 2014, by William Fischer, Jr. of Reynoldsburg, Ohio.)

 Ninth Texas Cavalry Marker image.
 Click for full size.

-Photographed By William Fischer, Jr., March 9, 2014
+Photographed by William Fischer, Jr., March 9, 2014

 2. Ninth Texas Cavalry Marker